RESOStandards/transport/WEB-API-CORE.md

 All references to the OData specification contained within this document assume version 4.0 of the OData specification by default, unless otherwise specified.

-Compatible server and client applications MUST support OData XML Metadata for schema representation and MUST use the JSON response format for non-metadata payloads.
+Compatible server and client applications MUST support [OData XML Metadata](http://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html) for schema representation and MUST use the JSON response format for non-metadata payloads.

 In keeping with OData, both the client and server applications will use standard HTTP methods to perform the operations outlined by this document.
-RESO will follow the OData standard and extend it, as needed, to fulfill additional industry needs in OData compliant ways.
+RESO will follow the OData standard and extend the subset of OData functionality being used, as needed, to fulfill additional industry needs in OData compliant ways.

 RESO Web API servers MUST conform to OData conventions with respect to metadata, query, and response formats as well as HTTP, TLS, and OAuth2 for application layer protocol, transport security, and authorization requirements.

+<br /><br />

 ---